avchrisr/peloton-pace/README.md

 # peloton-pace

-Peloton Pace is a Peloton Fitness Exercise Tracker Application
+PelotonPace app is a Peloton Fitness Exercise Health Metrics Tracker and Visualizer

 consists of following dockerized components: